maryash/maryash.github.io/235/projects/project'5/project'5.md

  *
  * @return A vector of CharacterBoard objects,
  *         each representing a unique solution
- *         to the 8-queens problem.
+ *         to the 8-queens problem, with
+ *         * for empty spaces & Q for spaces occupied
+ *         by Queens on the board.
 */
 static std::vector<CharacterBoard> findAllQueenPlacements();
 ```